Aryan-IIT/portfolio/README.md

 # My Portfolio

 ### Hello, I’m Aryan Solanki.
 I’m a computer science undergrad.
+### [This page is not updated, please reach out to me at illogicalaryan@gmail.com for my current resume]

 I'm currently deeply invested in machine learning, data science, and analytics.
 I am an Artificial Intelligence Major at the Indian Institute of Technology, Gandhinagar.